dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 If the update collection associated with the requester is not empty and the diff query request includes the query parameter 'cursor' with value P, the Authorization Server proceeds as follows.

-* The Authorization Server MUST return a 4.00 (Bad Request) response in case the 'cursor' parameter specifies a value other than 0 or than a positive integer.
+* The Authorization Server MUST return a 4.00 (Bad Request) response in case the 'cursor' parameter specifies: i) a value other than 0 or than a positive integer; or ii) a value strictly greater than the current LAST_INDEX for the update collection associated with the requester.

 * The Authorization Server returns a 2.05 (Content) diff query response formatted as follows, in case the series item X with 'index' having value P and the series item Y with 'index' having value P+1 are both not found in the collection associated with the requester.
 This occurs when the item Y (and possibly further ones after it) has been previously removed from the history of updates for that requester (see {{sec-series-pattern}}).